-It is the University's view that services to members of our community are best provided by our employees.
-Victoria University confirms that no discussions have taken place on terminating or outsourcing current business operations and services.
-In contrast, the University continues to invest in its employees, infrastructure and improving in-house services, and we constantly review best practices in this industry for the provision of high quality campus services.
-No plans exist at this time to bring in third party contractors to provide such services.
+The University confirms that no discussions have taken place at Victoria University on terminating the current in-house food services or physical plant operations.
+While we constantly review best practices in this industry for the provision of high quality campus services, no plans exist at this time to bring in third party contractors to provide such services.